arrilot/laravel-widgets/README.md

 Fortunately, this can be achieved very easily!
 All you need to do is to change facade or blade directive - `Widget::` => `AsyncWidget::`, `@widget` => `@asyncWidget`

-> Note: Widget params are encrypted and sent via ajax call.
-Expect them to be json_encoded and json_decoded afterwards.
+Widget params are encrypted (by default) and sent via ajax call under the hood.
+So expect them to be `json_encoded()` and `json_decoded()` afterwards.

+> Note: You can turn encryption off for a given widget by setting `public $encryptParams = false;` on it.
+However, this action makes widget params publicly accessible, so please make sure you do not leave any vulnerabilities.
+For example, if you pass something like user_id through widget params and turn encryption off, you do need to add one more access check inside the widget.

-> Note: Since version 3.1 you no longer need `jquery` to make ajax calls.
-However you can set `use_jquery_for_ajax_calls` to `true` in the config file if you want to.
+> Note: You can set `use_jquery_for_ajax_calls` to `true` in the config file to use it for ajax calls if you want to.

 By default nothing is shown until ajax call is finished.